pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-singletons.md

 ## Creating Custom Singletons

-Like creating custom components deriving from `UxrComponent`, creating custom singletons can be done by inheriting from the appropriate singleton class.
+Creating custom singletons can be done by inheriting from the appropriate singleton class.
 For example:

 ```c#
 public class MySingleton : UxrSingleton<MySingleton>